Mexican Wedding Cookies Recipe (Plus Baking Tips and a Brief History)

 Cultural Adaptations of the Recipe

-As the recipe spread and gained popularity, it was subject to cultural variations and adaptations.
-Today, this same cookie has dozens of names and slight nuances depending on where it’s made.
+As the recipe spread and gained popularity, it was subject to cultural adaptations.
+Today, this cookie's names and nuances vary based on where it’s made.

 In Greece, butter cookies are shaped like crescents and referred to as kourabiedes.
 The name is based on the Turkish version called kurabiye, which means dry (kuru) and biscuit (biye).
 Shaped much like a kourabiedes, Eastern Europeans make a version called Viennese crescents.

 According to Pastry & Baking Arts Chef-Instructor Norma Arellano-Salazar, these popular cookies are also called snowballs or pecan sandies on the East Coast of the United States, as they resemble snow or sand thanks to their powdered-sugar dusting.
 Some even refer to them as Russian tea cookies.
-Yet, speculation indicates that in the 1950s, the name changed to Mexican wedding cake or cookies in the U.S. to diverge from any Cold War context due to the strained relations with Russia at the time.
+There is, however, speculation that this name was discouraged in order to alleviate the cookies' connection to Russia and the strained relations that created the Cold War.

 Nowadays, Chef Salazar notes that Mexican wedding cookies are also called polvorones or bizcochitos and are a staple of wedding buffets and holiday parties.
 Similarly, Italians serve these cookies at celebratory feasts; however, they add star anise for a more pungent, aromatic dough.